MohamedKaka12/prog6212/README.md

 Documents Table: This will link supporting files to their respective claims

 ## Assumptions:
-All users wiill have access to a device with a web browser.
+All users have access to a web browser.

-All uploaded documents will be common and in viewable formats.

-User base will consist of three defined roles (Lecturer, Programme Coordinator, Academic Manager).
+The HR administrator is responsible for the initial onboarding of staff.

+Users are familiar with standard file upload procedures.

 ## Constraints:
-This is a prototype and does not have a fully functional back-end.

 The system must adhere to the technological constraint of having to be developed by a MVC Framework.

-The submission must be version-controlled on Github with at least five documented commits.

 # UML Class Diagram (Visual Paradigm, 2019)